Sethbones/Fraymakers-Pre-Workshop-Repo/README.md

 if its still confusing use google till i can write a better tutorial

-don't want to make a github account? no problem, message BoneManSeth#5582 on discord with the files and i'll add it as soon as i can or ping me with the files to add to the repo
+don't want to mess with github? no problem, message BoneManSeth#5582 on discord or ping me with the files to add to the repo and i'll add it as soon as i can

-when uploading a character make sure it has an md file following this template:
+when uploading a character make sure it has a README.md in its folder file following this template: